Typhoon Mitag (2002)

-Typhoon Mitag, known in the Philippines as Super Typhoon Basyang, was the first super typhoon on record in the month of March.
+Typhoon Mitag, (Note: The name Mitag (Yapese: Mitaeg, [mitaːɣ]) was contributed by the Federated States of Micronesia and is a feminine given names meaning "my eyes" in Yapese.) known in the Philippines as Typhoon Basyang, was the first super typhoon on record in the month of March.
 The second storm of the 2002 Pacific typhoon season, Mitag developed from a trough near the equator on February 25 near the Federated States of Micronesia (FSM).
 It moved westward through the archipelago and intensified into a typhoon before passing near Yap on March 2.
 High winds and heavy rainfall affected the state, resulting in an islandwide power outage and destroying hundreds of houses.
 Mitag caused severe crop damage that resulted in food shortages.
 The rainfall and storm surge flooded much of the coastline as well as Yap's capital, Colonia.
 Damage totaled $150 million, mostly from crop damage.
 There was one death related to the storm's aftermath.

 After affecting Yap, Mitag turned to the northwest and later to the north due to an approaching trough.
 It passed to the north of Palau, contributing to one death there.
 Despite predictions of weakening, the typhoon continued to intensify, reaching peak winds of 175 km/h 10 minute sustained) on March 5.
 The combination of cooler air and interaction with the westerlies caused Mitag to weaken significantly.
-Only four days after reaching peak winds, the storm had dissipated well to the east of the Philippines.
+Only four days after reaching peak winds, the storm dissipated well to the east of the Philippines, where the typhoon was also given the local name Basyang.